 Calypso's small mouth soundlessly moved.

 "WAKE UP!" the captain bellowed as soon as he emerged in the crew's quarters.
 "GET UP YOU PESTILENT, POX-FACED DRAGONWHORES!
-AWAKEN, OR I WILL SEE TO IT THAT YOUR GIZZARDS BECOME INTEGRAL WITH MY RIGGING!"
+AWAKEN, OR I WILL SEE TO IT THAT YOUR GIZZARDS MAKE UP MY RIGGING!"

 The ringing gunshots, coupled with the captain's uncharacteristically unmuffled voice, brought on the sense of urgency the Pirate King wanted in his crew's movements.
 Men fell out of their cots or hammocks, bumped into each other, or cried out in alarm.
 The third deck soon swarmed with shouting chaos.